 General Information: Tenku Kaiyu no Yado Suehiro (天空海遊の宿 末広) is a soothing hot spring hotel located in Nishiura Onsen about 70 kilometers away from Nagoya.
 Nishiura Onsen is one of the 4 spa resorts that are part of Gamagori Onsen.
 Since it is located on a peninsula, you have a 360-degree panoramic view of the sea.
 Because of its scenic beauty, this place has been visited by many royal families and poets.

-Romantic Ryokan Stay: Stay at a traditional Japanese-style room with tatami and your own private onsen on the balcony.
+Romantic Ryokan Stay: Stay in a traditional Japanese-style room with tatami and your own private onsen on the balcony.
 From the hot tub, you can enjoy the sunset and beautiful views of Mikawa Bay.
 You could also choose one of the rooms that have an Ashiyu (onsen foot bath) on the balcony instead of an onsen tub.
 Something I haven’t seen anywhere else.

 The ryokan’s onsen facilities are quite nice.
 They are located on the rooftop and feature several indoor baths and a very nice outdoor bath.
 You will also find 2 Kashikiri (rentable private onsen baths), but you have to pay extra, and the bathing time is only 45 minutes.